Giuseppe Lorenzo Gatteri

-Giuseppe Lorenzo Gatteri (18 September 1829 – 1 December 1884) was an artist from Trieste, now in Italy.
+Giuseppe Lorenzo Gatteri (18 September 1829 – 1 December 1884) was an artist from Trieste.

-Later he was well known for his drawings and paintings in the romantic historical style, including numerous book illustrations.
+He was well known for his drawings and paintings in the romantic historical style, including numerous book illustrations.
 His frescoes decorate various buildings in Trieste and surroundings.

 Early years

 Giuseppe Lorenzo Gatteri was born in Trieste on 18 September 1829.
-His father, also Giuseppe Gatteri, was a well-known oil and fresco painter who had moved in 1824 to Trieste from Rivolto, near Codroipo in Friuli.
+His father, also named Giuseppe Gatteri, was a well-known oil and fresco painter who had moved in 1824 to Trieste from Rivolto, near Codroipo in Friuli.
 In 1840 his father took Giuseppe Lorenzo with him to Venice, there the son became a pupil of other painters, supported by a scholarship from the municipality of Trieste.
 Gatteri was described as a child prodigy; by the age of 11 he impressed members of the Minerva Society in Venice with his ability to improvise drawings of episodes from antiquity.

 Gatteri's teachers encouraged him to follow the Romantic style of painting while respecting the Venetian school's tradition of warm color.
 He exhibited two pen drawings in the Trieste Society of Fine Arts in 1841, and three more the next year.
 In 1842 his father took Giuseppe Lorenzo to Milan, where again he was shown off at gatherings of the elite as a child prodigy.
 He greatly impressed the nobility by the speed and quality of his work and his sense for composition.
 In 1843 his father took him to Turin.
 He was received by King Charles Albert of Sardinia, who commissioned a series of drawings.
 The Venice Academy of Fine Arts awarded him prizes in 1845, 1847 and 1851.